Sikorsky Introduces Nomad Family of Long-Endurance VTOL Drones

 Key Takeaways:

-• Sikorsky introduced its new Nomad family of uncrewed vertical takeoff and landing (VTOL) aircraft, designed to combine helicopter-style vertical flight with fixed-wing cruise efficiency.
+• Sikorsky introduced its new Nomad family of uncrewed vertical takeoff and landing (VTOL) aircraft, designed to combine helicopter-style vertical flight with fixed-wing cruise efficiency, eliminating the need for runways.

-• The aircraft are scalable from small Group 3 UAS to the size of a Black Hawk helicopter, intended for diverse land and sea-based missions across defense, national security, and civilian sectors.
+• These aircraft are highly scalable, ranging from small Group 3 UAS to the size of a Black Hawk helicopter, and are intended for diverse defense, national security, forestry, and civilian missions including reconnaissance and logistics.

 See a mistake?
 Contact us.